saref/frustration-index-UBQP/README.md

 The following steps outline the process for installing the required software on your computer to be able to run the code:

 1-Download and install Anaconda (Python 3.7 version) which allows you to run a Jupyter code.
 It can be downloaded from https://www.anaconda.com/distribution/.
-You must select your operating system first and download the corresponding installer.
+Note that you must select your operating system first and download the corresponding installer.

 2-Register for an account on https://www.gurobi.com/downloads/gurobi-optimizer-eula/ to get a free academic license for using Gurobi (world's most powerful mathematical solver!).
 Note that Gurobi is a commercial software, but it can be registered with a free academic license if the user is affiliated with a recognized degree-granting academic institution.
 This involves creating an account on Gurobi website and requesting a free academic license.

 3-Download and install Gurobi Optimizer (versions 8.0 and above are recommended) which can be downloaded from http://www.gurobi.com

 4-Install Gurobi into Anaconda.
-You do this by first adding the Gurobi channel to your Anaconda channels and then installing the gurobi package from this channel.
+You do this by first adding the Gurobi channel to your Anaconda channels and then installing the Gurobi package from this channel.

 From a terminal window issue the following command to add the Gurobi channel to your default search list